Easy Ways Going Green Can Save You Money

 Reduce Water Use

 There are many options available to help you save water.
-You can purchase low flow shower heads to help the members of your household use less water when showering.
+You can purchase low-flow showerheads to help the members of your household use less water when showering.
 Building or purchasing a rain barrel to capture rainwater is a great way to water your flower or vegetable garden.
-Also, placing a bucket in the shower while you wait for the shower to heat up.
-Collect the water and use to water your plants, clean or even drink.

 Line Dry